reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 Event Sourcing and CQRS require identifying Domain Aggregates and their corresponding commands and events which are used to build the required read models.

 **Hacker News** is a social news website focusing on computer science.
-Its users can post news, ask questions, comment on news, and reply to comments.
+Its users can post news, ask questions, comment on the news, and reply to comments.
 These posts are called **Stories**.

 **Users** can post **Stories** and **Comments**.